piskareviv/blog_aux_ntt_1/text/main.md

 We can submit it to [this problem](https://judge.yosupo.jp/problem/convolution_mod) and get very close to top1 solution.
-(we need to steal fast IO template from top1 submission for fair comparison)
+(we need to steal fast I/O template from top1 submission for fair comparison)

-Execution time measured by system includes time for reading input data and printing output data.
+Execution time measured by the system includes time for reading input data and printing output data.
-And even with custom fast IO, it takes several times more than the work itself.
+And even with custom fast I/O, it takes several times more than the work itself.
-So to measure actual work time more accurately, one needs to do it by himself and print result to stderr (luckily judge shows stderr on every test).
+So, to measure actual work time more accurately, one needs to do it by himself and print result to stderr (luckily judge shows stderr on every test).

 Our submission uses `?.?ms` for actual computation (of cyclic convolution of size $2^{20}$).
 Author of [top1 submission](https://judge.yosupo.jp/submission/199421) (as of 17 Aug of 2024) also printed actual computation time to stderr, his submission uses `~6.6ms`.
-And [this](https://judge.yosupo.jp/submission/201990) submission (by the same author) uses just `6.05ms`, though it doesn't have fast IO and runs in more `100ms` in total.
+And [this](https://judge.yosupo.jp/submission/201990) submission (by the same author) uses just `6.05ms`, though it doesn't have fast I/O and runs in more `100ms` in total.